kevinwmiller/codepods-demographics-server/DevelopmentNotes.md

   -   vagrant halt
 - To destroy the virtual machine
   -   vagrant destroy
-- When adding new node packages, be sure to save it to the package.json using the -s modifier
-- If testing a new branch, run "git checkout {{BranchName}}" and then run "yarn update" in /vagrant
+- If testing a new branch, run "git checkout {{BranchName}}" and install project dependencies
-- Due to some issues with Windows and symlinks, an administrator command prompt may be needed when running "yarn update"
+	- If on a Linux host machine
+		-     yarn
+	- If on a Windows host machine
+		-     yarn --no-bin-links